 Besides being hard to pronounce, do you really know what a Kegel is?
 It’s a strengthening exercise for your pelvic floor (PF) muscles which run from the basin between your pubic bone and tailbone.

-If you think of the pelvis like a bowl, the muscles would cover the inside of the bowl (with some holes in the bottom depending on your gender).
+If you think of the pelvis like a bowl, the muscles would cover the inside of the bowl.
 During a Kegel, you contract and relax those muscles.
-Even men can do them.
+Both women and men can do them.

 A lot of women believe it’s normal to leak as you get older when laughing, jumping, coughing, or running.
 That’s actually a sign of a weak pelvic floor.